spektor56/ghostpilot/README.md

 ------

 All of openpilot's services can run as normal on a PC, even without special hardware or a car.
 To develop or experiment with openpilot you can run openpilot on recorded or simulated data.
+Install openpilot on a supported device by entering ``https://smiskol.com/fork/spektor56/0.8.10-devel-hyundai`` during the installer setup.

 With openpilot's tools you can plot logs, replay drives and watch the full-res camera streams.
 See [the tools README](tools/README.md) for more information.